vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 0.0
 300 350 400 450 500 550 600 CO, concentration (ppm)
 Temperature increase (°C)
 Figure 9.10: As CO2 concentration increases, the radiative forcing (left axis) increases, driving the temperature (right axis) up.
 We are now at 420 ppm, corresponding to a radiative forcing of 2.2 $W/m^2$ and 1.7°C of ultimate temperature increase (red star).
-Presently, the temperature has only in- creased by 1.0°C (red circle), but will catch up to a new equilibrium once oceans warm and ice melts.
+Presently, the temperature has only increased by 1.0°C (red circle), but will catch up to a new equilibrium once oceans warm and ice melts.

 [^30]:
-By far the most important negative feedback mechanism is the infrared radia- tion itself, increasing dramatically as tem- perature increases (as T4), thus opposing the temperature rise by a cooling influence.
+By far the most important negative feedback mechanism is the infrared radiation itself, increasing dramatically as temperature increases (as T4), thus opposing the temperature rise by a cooling influence.
 Here, we mean negative feedback influences in addition to this main one.
 [^58]: National Oceanic and Atmospheric Administration (NOAA) (2019), Global Climate Report

 [^31]:... lots of thermal mass, or heat capacity